D. B. Cooper: Hijacking

 Cooper closed the briefcase and told Schaffner his demands.
-She wrote a note with Cooper's demands, brought it to the cockpit and informed the flight crew of the situation.
-Captain Scott directed her to remain in the cockpit for the remainder of the flight and take notes of events as they happened.
+Schaffner wrote a note with Cooper's demands, brought it to the cockpit, and informed the flight crew of the situation.
+Captain Scott directed Schaffner to remain in the cockpit for the remainder of the flight and take notes of events as they happened.
 He then relayed to Northwest flight operations in Minnesota the hijacker's demands: "[Cooper] requests $200,000 in a knapsack by 5:00 pm.
 He wants two front parachutes, two back parachutes.
 He wants the money in negotiable American currency."
 (Note: Earl Cossey, the skydiving instructor who supplied the parachutes, told some sources three of the four parachutes (one primary and both reserves) were returned to him.
-The FBI maintained only two parachutes, a primary and a cannibalized reserve, were found aboard the airplane.
-Gunther 1985.)
+The FBI maintained only two parachutes, a primary and a cannibalized reserve, were found aboard the airplane.)
 By requesting two sets of parachutes, Cooper implied he planned to take a hostage with him, thereby discouraging authorities from supplying non-functional equipment.

 With Schaffner in the cockpit, flight attendant Mucklow sat next to Cooper to act as a liaison between him and the flight crew.
-Cooper then made additional demands: upon landing at Sea-Tac, fuel trucks were to meet the plane and all passengers were to remain seated while Mucklow brought the money aboard.
-He said he would release the passengers after he had the money.
+Cooper made additional demands through Mucklow: upon landing at Sea-Tac, fuel trucks must meet the plane, and all passengers must remain seated while Mucklow brought the money aboard the plane.
+Cooper said he would release the passengers after he had the money.
 The last items brought aboard would be the four parachutes.

 Scott informed Sea–Tac air traffic control of the situation, who contacted the Seattle Police Department (SPD) and the Federal Bureau of Investigation (FBI).
 The passengers were told their arrival in Seattle would be delayed because of a "minor mechanical difficulty".
 Donald Nyrop, the president of Northwest at the time, authorized payment of the ransom and ordered all employees to cooperate with the hijacker and comply with his demands.
-For approximately two hours, Flight 305 circled Puget Sound to give the SPD and the FBI sufficient time to assemble Cooper's ransom money and parachutes, and to mobilize emergency personnel.
+For approximately two hours, Flight 305 circled Puget Sound in a holding pattern to give the SPD and the FBI sufficient time to assemble Cooper's ransom money and parachutes, and to mobilize emergency personnel.